ohines/OpenSEIR_Graph/README.md

 At this stage this project is very much in its infancy, however collaborators may direct future work to the following areas:
-* How can the SEIR model be modified to more accurately reflect transmission observations observed in practice.
-This may include adding additional strucutre to reflect age and comorbidities.
+* How can the SEIR model be modified to more accurately reflect transmission observations.
+This may include adding strucutre to reflect age and comorbidities.
 * What graphical structure best represents that of real social contact?
 To what extent are conclusions about intervention measures sensitive to the underlying graphical strucutre?
 * What is the effect of dynamic interventions?
-These may include adding additional rules such as removing edges from infecting individuals (e.g. quarantine), removing edges from certian individuals for a limited number of days (e.g. lockdown, social-distancing)
+These may include rules such as removing edges from infecting individuals (e.g. quarantine), removing edges from certian individuals for a limited number of days (e.g. lockdown, social-distancing)